 Fifth, we provide suggestive evidence on the role of labour market institutions in the cross-country differences in the labour market effects of automation.
 The existing literature has not focused on institutional factors, but it has hinted that they may play a role in understanding the contrasting findings of country-specific studies (Dauth et al. 2021).
-We find that in European countries with higher union coverage, in countries with less strict employment protection legislation, and in countries with lower unemployment benefit replacement rates, the contribution of job separations to employment changes driven by rising robot exposure was higher, while the contribution of job findings was lower.
+We find that in European countries with higher union coverage and in countries with less strict employment protection legislation, the contribution of job separations to employment changes driven by rising robot exposure was higher, while the contribution of job findings was lower.